mttschltz/kittythinks/content/yitzhak-hen-roman-barbarians-introduction.md

 Max L. W. Laistner published a book in 1931 with some interesting new points.
 While he too rejects the idea of the "Dark Ages", he believes the Early Middle Ages to be but a prelude to the Carolingian Renaissance and explains that education and culture slowly moved from the secular sphere to the ecclesiastical one.

-The Classical schools of thought disappear and medieval, i.e. monastic and cathedral schools appear and thus link knowledge inevitable to the Christian faith - at least that is the new cannon, solidified in 1962 by Pierre Riché.
+The Classical schools of thought disappear and medieval, i.e. monastic and cathedral schools appear and thus link knowledge inevitable to the Christian faith - at least that is the new canon, solidified in 1962 by Pierre Riché.

 Later scholars realize a fluid transition to be more likely.